Airfix: Expansion

 During the 1960s and 1970s, the company expanded as the hobby grew.
 The range expanded to include vintage and modern cars, motorcycles, figures in both 1/76 and 1/32 scale, trains, model railway accessories, military vehicles, ships, rockets and spaceships, as well as an ever-increasing range of aircraft, most created at the scales of 1/72 for small and military aircraft and 1/144 scale for airliners.
 The growth of the hobby launched a number of competitors such as Matchbox and introduced new manufacturers from Japan and the US to the UK.

-During this period the Humbrol company also grew, supplying paints, brushes, glue and other accessories as an alternative to Airfix's own range.
+During this period the Humbrol company grew, supplying paints, brushes, glue and other accessories as an alternative to Airfix's own range.
 Airfix also launched a monthly modelling magazine, Airfix Magazine, produced by a variety of publishers from June 1960 to October 1993.
-During the 1970s, an Airfix Magazine Annual was also produced; and Airfix books on classic aircraft, classic ships and modelling techniques were published by Patrick Stephens Ltd.
+During the 1970s, an Airfix Magazine Annual was produced, and Airfix books on classic aircraft, classic ships and modelling techniques were published by Patrick Stephens Ltd.

 In 1963, the Airfix slot car racing system was introduced.
 Airfix produced cars with front-wheel Ackermann steering and, later, conversion kits so that normal Airfix 1/32 kit cars such as the Ford Zodiac and the Sunbeam Rapier could be raced.
 The first set had Ferrari and Cooper cars and an 11-foot figure-of-eight track: it cost £4/19/11d.
 Always in the shadow of the Scalextric range, the Airfix version attempted to progress with the higher-end Model Road Racing Company (MRRC) range but eventually the venture was abandoned.